 In this section, using sensitivity functions, we first capture the variations in the pursuer's constraint function (\ref{eq:u_constr}) under parametric uncertainty.
 The constraint variations are then appropriately weighted using a relevance function to obtain the \emph{relevant constraint sensitivity} (RCS), which is used to construct a regularizer that captures the risk of constraint violation.
-The following subsection introduces the theory of sensitivity functions, which provides first-order estimates of the effect of parameter variations on trajectories for the proposed differential game.
+The following section introduces the theory of sensitivity functions, which provides first-order estimates of the effect of parameter variations on the trajectories of the proposed differential game.